2026 Hands-On Review

 Approx $199

-Espresso-first?
-The 1Zpresso J-Ultra is the tool.
-The burrs generate the specific "fines" distribution needed for hydraulic resistance in an espresso basket.
-Result: thick, syrupy body.
+Espresso specialist.
+The 1Zpresso J-Ultra burrs generate the specific "fines" distribution needed for hydraulic resistance in an espresso basket.
+Thick, syrupy body.

-The standout feature is the 8-micron adjustment logic, the finest stepped adjustment available.
-This allows for surgical precision in timing your shots, adjusting flow rate by mere seconds per click.
-Be aware that this focus on body makes it less optimal for high-clarity filter coffee.
+Standout feature: 8-micron adjustment logic, the finest stepped adjustment available.
+Surgical precision in timing your shots, adjusting flow rate by mere seconds per click.
+Trade-off: this focus on body makes it less optimal for high-clarity filter coffee.

 The titanium-coated burrs are a critical part of the engineering here.
 Not only do they increase the surface hardness for long-term longevity, but they also offer better heat management during rapid grinding.
 For those who frequently host guests and need to grind four or five espressos in a row, the J-Ultra maintains its consistency without the 'burr expansion' issues seen in cheaper stainless steel alternatives.